 You wonder if you should append any of those questions to your confirmation message, or if you should keep them to yourself and look up the answers later.
+How do you know what should you ask before an interview?

 Luckily, it’s okay to do a little digging about what to expect come Interview Day.